Py-Kat/py-space-api/README.md

 client = NASAClient(default_retry_delays=[5, 10, 15])
 ```

-This, for example, will make
+This, for example, will cause
 the wrapper attempt to request
 three times.
 Once for five
 seconds, again for 10 seconds,
 and then lastly, for fifteen
 seconds.
+This is set to
+[10, 15, 30] by default if not
+specified.

 #### Retry Delays (Class Method Specific):

 Specifying the 'retry_delays' parameter **WILL**
 override the behavior of the
-global 'default_retry_delays' base class parameter.
+'default_retry_delays' class parameter, specified or
-This means that you can
+not.
+This means that you
-have multiple different requests with
+can have multiple different requests
-timeout delays differing from each
+with timeout delays differing from
-other AND differing from the
+each other AND independent of
-default timeout delays.
+the default timeout delays without
+causing conflict.

-Example using multiple different delays:
+Example using default_retry_delays and retry_delays
+simultaneously:

 ```
 python